hanjingo/doc/NOTE/DISTRIBUTED_SYSTEMS_CONCEPTS_AND_DESIGN/chapter11.md

 ### Threats and attacks

-The main goal of security is to restrict access to information and resources to just those principals that are authorized to have access.
+The main goal of security is to restrict access to information and resources to just those principals who are authorized to have access.
 Security threats fall into three broad classes:

 - *Leakage*: Refers to the acquisition of information by unauthorized recipients.
 - *Tampering*: Refers to the unauthorized alteration of information.